annazeit/blog/Archive/2024/December/Dec - 2024 - GettingStarted.md

      ```
    - You should see the installed version of Rust.

-  3. **Install the Rust Analyzer Extention**
+  3. **Install the Rust Analyzer Extension**
-  - Open the extentions view.
+  - Open the extensions view.
   - Search for rust analyzer
-  - Find the extention and click install.
+  - Find the extension and click install.
-  - This extention contains useful features including the ability to run you code without the use of a terminal.
+  - This extension contains useful features including the ability to run you code without the use of a terminal.
 You will find two small buttons usually above your `main()` function that san be used to run and debug the code.

 ## Step 2: Install Bevy